cmon-palnik/logs2ELK/README.md

 * Apache logs MUST be reconfigured to be JSONs.
 See [log.conf](https://github.com/cmon-palnik/logs2ELK/blob/main/docker/example/log.conf) and [vhost.conf](https://github.com/cmon-palnik/logs2ELK/blob/main/docker/example/vhost.conf) for details.
 * Analyse [example Dockerfile](https://github.com/cmon-palnik/logs2ELK/blob/main/docker/example/Dockerfile) to get to know how to install Logs2ELK in your own environment
 * There is an app log and error listener 4 further dev & debugging
+* There is a specific issue when try to debug logs2elk already attached to apache in the container (see [vhost.conf](https://github.com/cmon-palnik/logs2ELK/blob/main/docker/example/vhost.conf)).
+Code changes in the install folder (typically /usr/local/logs2elk) **are not reflected until Apache2 is restarted** which means a *need of the service container restart*!

 ## @TODO
 * set of basic tests